Jeff Bezos: Early life and education

 After graduating from high school in 1982, Bezos attended Princeton University.
 He initially majored in physics but later switched to electrical engineering and computer science.
 In 2018, during a talk at the Economic Club of Washington, D.C., Bezos revealed that, some thirty years ago, his Princeton classmate Yasantha Rajakarunanayake had defeated him in solving a mathematical problem, causing him to give up on his dreams of becoming a theoretical physicist.

 Bezos was a member of the Quadrangle Club, one of Princeton's 11 eating clubs.
 Additionally, he was the president of the Princeton chapter of the Students for the Exploration and Development of Space (SEDS).
 He had a 4.2 GPA and was elected to Phi Beta Kappa and Tau Beta Pi.
 Bezos graduated from Princeton in 1986 with a Bachelor of Science in Engineering (BSE), summa cum laude.

 Business career

 Early career

-After Bezos graduated from college in 1986, he was offered jobs at Intel, Bell Labs, and Andersen Consulting, among others.
-He first worked at Fitel, a fintech telecommunications start-up, where he was tasked with building a network for international trade.
+After Bezos graduated from college in 1986, he was offered positions at Intel, Bell Labs, and Andersen Consulting, among others.
+He first worked at Fitel, a financial technology telecommunications start-up, where he was tasked with building a network for international trade.
 Bezos was promoted to head of development and director of customer service.
 He transitioned into the banking industry when he became a product manager at Bankers Trust from 1988 to 1990.
-From 1990 to 1994, he worked at D. E. Shaw & Co, a newly created hedge fund with a strong emphasis on mathematical modelling.
-Bezos became D. E. Shaw's fourth senior vice-president by age 30.
+From 1990 to 1994, he worked at D. E. Shaw & Co, a newly created hedge fund with a strong emphasis on mathematical modeling.
+Bezos became D. E. Shaw's fourth senior vice president by age 30.